-Continue north to Butte, then west to Fairmont Hot Springs Resort for a soak or waterslide session.
+After Butte, head west to Fairmont Hot Springs Resort for a soak or waterslide session.
 Go on to peaceful Philipsburg, home to The Sapphire Gallery and Granite County Museum & Cultural Center.
 Continue to lively Missoula.
 Tour the Rocky Mountain Elk Foundation Visitor Center, catch an opera or play, or browse art galleries.
 Finish the day with a pint from Big Sky Brewery.

 Days 4 & 5 – Glacier National Park

 US 93 North

 Your morning drive takes you past Flathead Lake – a boating and fishing paradise, Kalispell, and Whitefish – a lakeside ski town chock-full of outdoor recreation opportunities.
 Then delve deep into million-acre-plus Glacier National Park with a tour on 50-mile Going-to-the-Sun Road, a high-mountain twister with stunning views of the Continental Divide.
 Stop at the Logan Pass Visitor Center to scope for mountain goats or take a quick hike.
 Grab lunch in East Glacier Village, then head back across the park.
 US Route 2 skirts the park’s southern border and is a good alternate route from west to east and back.
 Learn more about Glacier Country.